|

 Officers had a difficult time

-the night of the murder and when
+locating him the night of the murder

-talk to them.
+ill to talk to them.
 They finally

 interviewed Roderick after 3 pm the

-day in San Lorenzo.
-Daniel Horowitz
+next day in San Lorenzo.
+Daniel

-had already indicated to police
+Horowitz had already indicated to

-should not be a suspect.
+police that Roderick should not be a

 At